 (1) The Company acquired Sundance Channel in June 2008.
 The results of Sundance Channel's operations have been included in the consolidated financial statements from the date of acquisition.
-See Note 3 in the accompanying consolidated financial statements.
+See Note 3 in the accompanying annual consolidated financial statements.

-(2) As part of the Distribution, we will incur approximately \$\$ of New AMC Networks Debt, consisting of \$\$ aggregate principal amount of senior secured term loans and \$\$ aggregate principal amount of senior unsecured notes.
-A portion of the proceeds of the New AMC Networks Debt will be used to repay all outstanding Company debt (excluding capital leases) and approximately \$1,250,000 of the New AMC Networks Debt will be issued to Cablevision or CSC Holdings, which will use such New AMC Networks Debt to repay outstanding Cablevision or CSC Holdings debt.
+(2) As part of the Distribution, we will incur approximately \$2,425,000 of New AMC Networks Debt, consisting of \$1,725,000 aggregate principal amount of senior secured term loans and \$700,000 aggregate principal amount of senior unsecured notes.
+A portion of the proceeds of the New AMC Networks Debt will be used to repay all outstanding Company debt (excluding capital leases) and approximately \$1,275,000 of the New AMC Networks Debt will be issued to CSC Holdings, which will use such New AMC Networks Debt to satisfy and discharge outstanding Cablevision or CSC Holdings debt.
 See "Description of Financing Transactions and Certain Indebtedness - Financing Transactions in Connection with the Distribution."